ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Worked on the RPS project

 **Thoughts:** Got stumped for a while because I accidentally called my script file twice, thus redeclaring everything and giving me errors.
 Then got stumped on how to update the score in real time, decided to make it a function and just recall it each time the score updated.
 Overall not too bad.

+### Day 29: July 15, 2021

+**Today's Progress**: Finished the RPS project

+**Thoughts:** I thought that I did everything right, but when I tested "playing again", the game broke.
+I got stuck for a while but after trial and error I understood my mistakes, such as calling a function more than I should have and ways to simplify things with more functions.